zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-condition.md

 A company uses Entity Framework and needs to delete customers with the `BulkDelete` method.

 However, there is a particularity.
-The delete should only happen if the version in the database is the same as the one coming from the importation.
+The delete should only happen if the version in the database is equal as the one coming from the importation.

 In summary:

-- If the `Version` value is the same, the customer can be deleted
+- If the `Version` value are equal, the customer can be deleted
-- If the `Version` value is different, the customer cannot be deleted
+- If the `Version` value are not equal, the customer cannot be deleted

 ## Solution